How to shard your TON smart contract and why - studying the anatomy of TON's Jettons

 Our user stories will always start with one of our users (Alison in this case) that decides to perform some action with the SHIB Jetton.
 In this case, Alison has decided to send some tokens to Becky.
 Alison will open her wallet app of choice (TonKeeper for example) and approve the action.
 Once this happens, the wallet app will send a signed transaction to Alison's wallet contract.

-1. In our example, since Alison wants to send some tokens, she sends a message with op type transfer to the smart contract instance holding her SHIB balance.
+to the smart contract instance holding her SHIB balance.
 This message is encoded on the transaction she sends to her wallet contract.
-Once her wallet contract verifies the signature on the transaction [code] , it will forward Alison's message to the destination she requested [code] .
+Once her wallet contract verifies the signature on the transaction [code] , it will forward Alison's message to the destination she requested [code] . -

 This is the flow of messages: